Appendix I - Sex (Gender) including Pregnancy and Maternity

 I6 Sex/Gender Segregation at Events and Meetings

-I6.1 Gender segregation is not permitted in any academic meetings or at events, lectures or meetings provided for students, at events attended by members of the publics, employees of the university or at the students’ union
+I6.1 Gender segregation is not permitted in any academic meetings or at events, lectures or meetings provided for students, at events attended by members of the public, employees of the university or at the students’ union.

 I6.4 There are other express exceptions confined to communal accommodation, toilets and changing facilities, sports and welfare provision together with the potential for positive action measures, but there is no further exception that would permit segregated seating in any other circumstances.

 I7.2 Human Resources policies